tylerhou/site-old/content/posts/binary-search-with-confidence.md

 interations.
 In other words, $A$ is *invariant.*

-The above argument is an argument by [*mathematical induction.*](https://en.wikipedia.org/wiki/Mathematical_induction).
-To make an argument by mathematical induction, one has to prove two things: the *base case* and the *inductive step*.
-To prove that Statement $A$ was invariant, Statement 1 was the base case, and Statement 2 was the inductive case.
+The above argument is an argument by [*mathematical induction.*](https://en.wikipedia.org/wiki/Mathematical_induction) To make an argument by mathematical induction, one has to prove two things: the *base case* and the *inductive step*.
+To prove that Statement $A$ was invariant, Statement 1 was the base case, and Statement 2 was the inductive step.

-To make a correct argument by induction, you must prove both the base case and the inductive case.
+To make a correct argument by induction, you must prove both the base case and the inductive step.
 Otherwise, the argument is not valid.
 For exmaple, if `num` was initially odd, then our base case would be different, and that would change our invariant: `num` would always be odd, not even, as a odd number would stay odd every iteration.